Jimmy Butler: Personal life

-Butler is a fan of country music and was featured in the music video of the country song "Light It Up" by Luke Bryan.
 He is good friends with Mark Wahlberg, whom he met while Wahlberg was filming Transformers: Age of Extinction in Chicago.
 The two have vacationed in Paris together.

 Butler became a fan of soccer during the 2016 Summer Olympics, after watching Neymar Jr. play for Brazil.
-He cites Paris Saint Germain as his favourite team and Neymar as his favourite player.
+He has rooted for Paris Saint Germain and said his favorite player is Neymar.
+In October 2025, he joined San Diego Wave FC's investor group.